kodguru/puppet-module-autofs/README.md

 mounts
 ------
 Specify the mounts to be mounted at mountpoint as an array
+This is the default, unless a file parameter is specified.

 - *Default*: []

 manage
 ------
 Specify whether mounts should be managed or not.
-Results in '-null' in auto.master
+Results in '-null' in auto.master if changed to false

 - *Default*: true